Contextual Tuning of Model Predictive Control for Autonomous Racing: Introduction

 There are several options to deal with the issue in the aforementioned example.
-One choice for example is to assume that the optimal controller parameters change over time \cite{Bogunovic2016TimeVaryingBanditOptimization}.
-This approach `forgets' old parameters over time and continue to explore the full parameter space over and over as time progresses.
+One option, for instance, is to assume that the optimal controller parameters change over time \cite{Bogunovic2016TimeVaryingBanditOptimization}.
+This approach `forgets' old parameters over time and continues to explore the full parameter space over and over again as time progresses.
 However, simply forgetting old data is inefficient if previously observed scenarios re-occur.
 Alternatively, one can try to find a `robust' controller parameterization that is suited for several different environmental conditions \cite{Tesch2011SnakeGaitBOChangingEnvironments,Froehlich2020NoisyInputES}.
-However, the drawback of this approach is that the robust controller configuration performs well on average but is not necessarily optimal for any of the specific conditions.
-In contrast, we aim at finding the optimal controller for each context to obtain the optimal lap time in all conditions.
+However, the drawback of this approach is that the robust controller configuration performs well on average, but is not necessarily optimal for any of the specific conditions.
+In contrast, we aim to find the optimal controller for each context to obtain the optimal lap time in all conditions.

-\textbf{Contributions } The contributions of this paper are fourfold: First, we propose to jointly learn a dynamics model and optimize the controller parameters in order to fully leverage the available data and efficiently adapt to new conditions.
-In particular, we encode the environmental conditions via the dynamics model as context variables, which in turn are leveraged via \emph{contextual} \gls{bo} for highly efficient controller tuning.
-Second, we derive a novel parametric model that is tailored to account for model inaccuracies imposed by lateral tire forces, which are critical for high-performance autonomous racing.
-Third, we demonstrate the effectiveness of our proposed framework with an extensive experimental evaluation, i.e., more than 2'000 driven laps, on a custom platform with 1:28 scale RC race cars.
+\textbf{Contributions } The contributions of this paper are threefold: Firstly, we propose to jointly learn a dynamics model and optimize the controller parameters in order to fully leverage the available data and efficiently adapt to new conditions.
+In particular, we encode the environmental conditions via a learned dynamics model as context variables.
+To this end, we derive a novel parametric model that is tailored to account for model inaccuracies imposed by lateral tire forces, which are critical for high-performance autonomous racing.
+The context variables are then leveraged by contextual \gls{bo} to transfer knowledge between different contexts, which allows for more efficient controller tuning under unknown conditions.
+Secondly, we demonstrate the effectiveness of our proposed framework with an extensive experimental evaluation on a custom hardware platform with 1:28 scale RC race cars totalling up to more than 3'000 driven laps.
 To the best of our knowledge, this paper provides the first demonstration of contextual \gls{bo} for a robotic application on hardware.
-Last, we open-source an implementation of (contextual) \gls{bo} for the \gls{ros} \cite{Quigley2009ros} framework at \url{www.github.com/IntelligentControlSystems/bayesopt4ros} -- the first of its kind in the official \gls{ros} package distribution list.
+Lastly, we provide an open-source implementation of (contextual) \gls{bo} for the \gls{ros} \cite{Quigley2009ros} framework at \url{www.github.com/IntelligentControlSystems/bayesopt4ros}; the first of its kind in the official \gls{ros} package distribution list.